matn7/Google-Platform-Notes/gcp/GCPSecurity.md

     through protocol forwarding.
 - Protocols other than TCP, UDP, ICMP, ESP, AH, SCTP, and IPIP:
     - Traffic between:
-        - Instances and the internet
+        - Instances and the internet.
         - Instances if they are addressed with external IP address.
-        - Instances if a load balancer with an external IP address is involved.
+        - Instances if a load balancer with an external IP address involved.
 - Egress traffic on TCP port 25 (SMTP):
     - Traffic from:
         - Instances to the internet.